|

 are networking and/or splitting up into smaller units, employers responsibilities

-must then be redistributed.
 In Finland, over FIM 20 billion a year is lost to the grey

 economy.
 The grey economy strongly distorts competition between companies.
 To eradicate